madskjeldgaard/workshop-materials-3d-music-supercollider/3-ambisonics.md

 ---

-# Recommended further reading: Ambisonic enlightenment
+# Bonus: Recommended further reading: Ambisonic enlightenment

 A help file that comes with ATK in SC:
 [Ambisonic enlightenment](https://depts.washington.edu/dxscdoc/Help/Tutorials/ATK-Enlightenment.html)

 ---

-# Making natively ambisonic effects
+# Bonus: Making natively ambisonic effects

 * The ATK allows you to make ambisonic native sound effects
 * The technique is called "Spherical decomposition" (and recomposition)
 * See this help file for a tutorial: [Spherical decomposition guide](https://depts.washington.edu/dxscdoc/Help/Guides/HOA-Spherical.html)

+---

+# Thanks for sticking around

+If you see this, you probably endured the whole workshop.
+Well done :)